- General Trademark Questions

 There is no catch!

 Despite what you may think, trademark registration does not have to be expensive.
 We do everything we can to provide you with the best rate possible.
-As we are a small firm, we don’t have overhead that traditional law firms have like rent, office expenses, and staff.
+As we are a small firm, we don’t have overhead that traditional law firms have like rent, office expenses, and local staff.
+Our office is fully remote and everyone works from their home.
+Everyone wins, including you.

 At Trademark Angel, we believe you either have to be twice as good or half the price.